subhashmu/MONKEY-AND-COW-DETECTION/README.md

-# MONKEY-AND-COW-DETECTION
+# MONKEY DETECTION

-## MONKEY AND COW DETECTION ON RAILWAY TRACKS MODEL
+## MONKEY DETECTION ON RAILWAY TRACKS MODEL

 ## AIM AND OBJECTIVES

 ## Aim
-To create MONKEY and COW Detection on Railway Tracks model which will detect MONKEY and COW crossing on Railway Tracks and then convey the message on the viewfinder of camera in real time when MONKEY and COW are crossing the Tracks.
+To create MONKEY Detection on Railway Tracks model which will detect MONKEY crossing on Railway Tracks and then convey the message on the viewfinder of camera in real time when MONKEY and COW are crossing the Tracks.

 ## Objectives